kylepg/node/modules/nba-feeds/README.md

 leagueLeaders({league, seasonYear, leagueId, statType, seasonTypeId})
 ```
 The league leaders files are generate for various statistical categories and contain the league totals and per game leaders for
 the season.
-A separate league leader file is generated for each season type:
+A separate league leader file is generated for each season type.
 ##### Team Schedule
 ```js
 teamSchedule({league, seasonYear, teamName, seasonTypeId})